|Scientific Name||Symphytum officinale L.|

 Additional Crop Information

 S. officinale is highly adaptable and has become a naturalized weed in ditches, meadows, abandoned gardens, and waste places.
 Seed germinates rapidly, especially on wet, peaty or loam soils, and in water.
-Root and leaf extract are made to treat fractures of bones, wounds and contusions.
-However, the plant should not be eaten.
+The plant should not be eaten.

 Integrated Crop Management

-Although fragmented roots can generate new plants, repeated cultivation can eliminate weedy populations, especially when timed to prevent seed production.
-Mowing before seed can help control weedy populations.
+Although fragmented roots can generate new plants, repeated cultivation can eliminate such weed populations, especially when timed to prevent seed production.
+Mowing before seed shedding can help control populations.

 Choose directly from Category